IDAES/idaes-pse/docs/power_generation/unit_models/boiler_heat_exchanger.rst

 * f_arrangement: tube arrangement factor

 Note:
-by default fcorrection_htc is set to 1, however, this variable can be used to match unit performance (i.e. as a parameter estimation problem using real data).
+by default fcorrection_htc is set to 1, however, this variable can be used to match unit performance (i.e. as a parameter estimation problem using real plant data).
-This variable is also called cleanniness factor (when = 1, its considered a clean tube with no fouling).

 Tube arrangement factor is a config argument with two different type of arrangements supported at the moment:
 1.- In-line tube arrangement factor (f_arrangement = 0.788), and 2.- Staggered tube arrangement factor (f_arrangement = 1). f_arrangement is a parameter that can be adjusted by the user.